This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Austria.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

 One of two proposals in context of merger control was included in the latest amendment, namely the introduction of a new notification threshold which among other things takes into account the value of the consideration.
 However, the second often discussed proposal was not adopted.
 This proposal aimed at the extension of the Cartel Court’s decision competence with regard to cooperative effects.

-A further amendment of the Austrian competition law (including merger control) is not expected in near future, as the latest amendment came into effect just recently (May 2017).
+A further amendment of the Austrian competition law (including merger control) is not expected in near future, as the latest amendment came into effect in May 2017.